Y0ursTruly/nodejs-captcha/README.md

 var possible_options=[
   //a string as the argument below(will be the text used in the captcha) "specific t3xt",
-  //an object as the argument below(with all the possible keys), but do note that charset would only be used if there is no value
+  //an object as the argument below(with all the possible keys) {
+    length:11, value:"thegr3ywo1f", charset:['a','b','1','2'], //charset would only be used if there is no value width:100, height:40, numberOfCircles:10  //I don't know why you would manually set these(in this line) but it IS possible
-  {length:11, value:"thegr3ywo1f", charset:[]},
+  },
   //a number used as the argument below(will be the length of text used in the captcha) 6,
   //undefined as the argument below(nothing, like captcha())